 - Screen Material: Screens can be made of various materials, including fiberglass, aluminum, or specialty materials designed to reduce UV rays or provide privacy.

 - Screen Frames: Screens have frames that hold the mesh in place and can be removed for cleaning or storage.
+A fixed panel, on the other hand, is a stationary window pane that is inoperable, typically found in single-hung windows.

-10. Hardware and Operators 🪟🔧
+10. Hardware and Operators πͺπ§

-The hardware and operators are the mechanisms that enable the window to open and close.
+The hardware and operators are the mechanisms that enable the casement window to open and close.
 They vary depending on the type of window.

 Key Components: